 Data about devices near you is stored on your device

-Data about devices near you is stored securely on your device, and will only be shared with MOH if you test positive for COVID-19, for the sole purpose of contact tracing.
+The Bluetooth data about devices near you is stored securely on your device.
+Should you test positive for COVID-19, MOH will request for you to upload the Bluetooth data, for the purpose of contact tracing.

 The anonymised Bluetooth data stored on your device after 25 days is automatically deleted.